cris1133/backstage_test/README.md

 `/api/born_on/` for a list of years with a corresponding number of characters born on that given year.

 `/api/born_on/<year>` for the amount of characters born on a given year.

+`/api/houses/` for aggregate statistics on the amount of characters for a given house id.